CONSTRUCTING THE VISION

-A team of artists (current students and alumni from Southern) have been led by Ron Hight in transforming the hallways of the Biology Department into a three-dimensional museum.
+A team of artists (students and alumni from SAU)were led by Ron Hight to transform the hallways of the Biology Department into a 3-dimensional museum.

 Ron Hight, Art Director

 Freelance artist Ron Hight worked for 15 years as an artist for The Institute for Creation Research (ICR) near San Diego before signing on to direct the artistic production of the Origins Exhibit in Hickman Science Center.

 “Our goal,” says Hight, “is to present the creationist viewpoint in an attractive, professional, and educational way.”
 He believes that his time at the ICR, working with creation exhibits, was a perfect preparation for this project.
 “The issues involving the creation and evolution debate are more complex than others realize,” says Hight.

 “When people visit these hallways, we want them to get insight into what goes on in the classroom by what they see in the exhibit.
 The more complex the world, the less likely that evolution could ever begin to account for the biological or cosmological structures we see.
 It is not a leap of faith to believe in God, but a reasonable faith based on the evidence we see all around us.

 Gina Graham can add museum painter to her already full resumé of freelance illustrator, elementary art teacher, and community art instructor.

 “It’s a museum-quality undertaking, and it’s way beyond what I thought I’d be doing,” says Gina.
 “There’s the faith factor of knowing I’m here because I’m supposed to be.”

 While researching the details and grappling with geometry to get the images right, she realizes that the team of artists is making a significant contribution.
 “I’m amazed with the structures—they point us to a Creator,” says Gina.
 “Even the small cell is more magnificent than anyone could think up.”
 She realizes she’s painting only an image of what God has created and says, “The real thing is more amazing."